-While New York courts have ruled that you may not sue the inspector directly under these licensing regulations, you may point to a violation of the regulations as evidence of negligence in a lawsuit against your home inspector (see below for a description of possible negligence claims).
+While New York courts have ruled that a customer may not sue the inspector directly under these licensing regulations, you may point to a violation of the regulations as evidence of negligence in a lawsuit against your home inspector (see below for a description of possible negligence claims).

 New York courts will typically enforce liability limitations contained in the inspection contract.
 They may refuse to grant you damages if the contract excludes the defective item from the scope of the inspection or limits damages to an amount specified in the inspection contract.
 However, the courts may ignore liability limitations in the contract if the inspector is grossly negligent.
 Gross negligence is usually described as intentional wrongdoing or conduct that shows reckless disregard for the rights of others.

-It may be possible for you to sue a seller or broker for damages under the New York state consumer protection law.
+It might be possible for you to sue a property seller or broker for damages under the New York state consumer protection law.
 (N. Y. Gen. Bus.
 Law §349).
 The law prohibits deceptive acts or practices in the conduct of business or in the furnishing of any service within the state.
-The law has been applied to the sale of condominium units and shares in a cooperative, and one New York court has suggested that it may apply to the sale of refurbished foreclosed homes by a company engaged in these sales as its business.
-See Polonetsky v.
-BETTER HOMES, 712 N.Y.S.2d 801 (N.Y.
-Sup.
-Ct., 2000).
+Consult an attorney for more information.

 New York City has its own consumer protection laws that apply to homes located in the city.
 Consult an experienced real estate attorney in your community to find out whether a similar local law might apply to you.

-New York courts have recognized that there may be a few circumstances under which punitive damages (damage in addition to costs, to serve as punishment) may be awarded to a buyer.
+New York courts have recognized that there might be a few circumstances under which punitive damages (damage in addition to costs, to serve as punishment) may be awarded to a buyer.
 However, the courts typically limit punitive damages to situations where the evidence shows that the seller's conduct was outrageous or deliberate, with spite, malice, or evil motive, or with such disregard for the interests of others that it could be called willful or wanton.